 In all cases administrative adjustments will be considered to expedite recruitment, learning from the best performing centres.
 If not 'at or near target' at this review, recruitment will be formally reassessed six months following review.
 If the current rate of site-specific recruitment remains below target at this stage the recruitment phase will end, participants will complete follow up and the trial will then close.
-If the site-specific recruitment will continue and the Trial Steering Committee will consider approaches to achieve 'catch-up'.
+If the site-specific recruitment exceeds this threshold, the trial recruitment will continue and the Trial Steering Committee will consider approaches to achieve 'catch-up'.